 Calorie dense, low in protein, low in liquid, relatively fast digesting carbs.
 You might be thinking nuts are high in protein as is so often said.
 Not so.
-They are high in fat – typically 50g per 100g and quite low on protein, typically 7g per 100g.
+They are high in fat – typically 50g per 100g and often quite low on protein, sometimes as low as 7g per 100g.

 Ticks some boxes, but crucially is low in protein.
 Also, ripe bananas can be quite fast digesting.
 Apples are better, but still lacking protein.
 Any fruit eaten on its own will not keep you full for long enough because of the low protein content.

 What do all these snacks have in common?
 They

 - Will go in your bag – even your pocket – without making a mess.

 - Won’t go off, at least not during the course of a day.

 - Will fit nicely in a vending machine.

 They have these properties because most of them are refined, dried, processed foods designed for a long shelf life.
 ‘Shelf life’ and ‘filling snacks full of goodness’ are, to some extent, mutually exclusive!

 Obviously better choices will keep you full for longer, plugging that all important gap.
 Ideally, they will meet the ‘filling snack’ criteria, provide some goodness and deliver a sensible number of calories.
 If they are also ‘easy’, then there’s your cherry on the cake, so to speak.
 And no, cake doesn’t tick any of the boxes!